EPA Response to Enbridge Spill in Michigan

 Dredging to Continue in 2014 at Morrow Lake and the Delta

-Despite some operational setbacks, substantial levels of oil and oil-contaminated materials were removed from the river in targeted areas pursuant to EPA’s March 2013 order.
-From July 2013 to Feb.
-10, 2014, those removals, measured in cubic yards, were:
+Despite delays, substantial levels of oil and oil-contaminated materials were removed from the river under EPA’s March 2013 order.
+From May 2014 to the present, those removals, measured in cubic yards, were:

 EPA Marshall Field Office